liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{\*}

 In the present case, the function passed is a `FunctionTree` adding the constant 1 to the current value of *c* in the processor's context.
-This has indeed the effect of incrementing the processor's variable *c* by one.
+Indeed, this has the effect of incrementing the processor's variable *c* by one.

 We are now ready to add the transition to the Moore machine.
-This is done, as before, by using method `addTransition`:
+This is done, as before, by using the `addTransition` method:

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{%}

 Note that, this time, the `addTransition` methods takes three arguments: the `Function` corresponding to the guard, the number of the destination state, and the `ContextAssignment` corresponding to the side effect to apply on that transition.
 As a matter of fact, `addTransition` accepts any number of `ContextAssignment`s after its first two arguments; this makes it possible to change the value of multiple context keys in the same transition.

-Once we understand these concepts, defining the other self-loop on state 0 becomes straightforward.
+Once we understand these concepts, defining the other self-loop on State 0 becomes straightforward.
 Instead of creating separate `guard` and `asg` objects, we put everything into the same method call:

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{#}

 Obviously, this notation tends to be a bit verbose, but in counterpart, it makes the definition of transitions and side effects very flexible.

-A last comment must be made about the definition of the "star" transitions.
+One last comment must be made about the definition of the "star" transitions.
 In the previous example, we used the constant `true` as the condition for the sole star transition there was in the Moore machine.
-This worked, since there was no other outgoing transition on state 2.
+This worked, since there was no other outgoing transition on State 2.
 However, the order in which a Moore machine evaluates the guard on each of the outgoing transitions is non-deterministic.
-Setting `true` as the condition on the transition from state 0 to state 1 could lead to strange results: the FSM could move from 0 to 1 even if the condition on the other transition is true, just because it is the first one to be evaluated.
+Setting `true` as the condition on the transition from State 0 to State 1 could lead to strange results: the FSM could move from 0 to 1 even if the condition on the other transition is true, just because it is the first one to be evaluated.

 To alleviate this problem, we must use a different kind of transition, called <!--\index{TransitionOtherwise@\texttt{TransitionOtherwise}} \texttt{TransitionOtherwise}-->`TransitionOtherwise`<!--/i-->.
 This transition fires *if and only if* none of the other outgoing transitions from the same source state can fire.
-This is the object used to define the transition from state 0 to state 1, and also the self-loop on state 1:
+This is the object used to define the transition from State 0 to State 1, and also the self-loop on State 1:

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{@}

 The single argument of `TransitionOtherwise`'s constructor is the destination state of the transition.

 The remaining step is to associate output symbols to each state of the machine.
 We shall illustrate another feature of BeepBeep's `MooreMachine` object: instead of giving fixed symbols to states, we make the machine output values of their local variables.
 This is possible since the `addSymbol()` method requires a `Function` object; in the previous example, this function was a `Constant`.
-Here, a `ContextVariable` is passed, fetching the value of *c* in the processor's context, and associating it to state 0:
+Here, a `ContextVariable` is passed, fetching the value of *c* in the processor's context, and associating it to State 0:

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{\(}

-Whenever it reaches state 0, the Moore machine will query the current value of its local variable *c* and send it as its output event.
+Whenever it reaches State 0, the Moore machine will query the current value of its local variable *c* and send it as its output event.
 This machine can be illustrated graphically as in the following figure.

 {@img doc-files/finitestatemachines/ExtendedMooreMachine.png}{The `MooreMachine` for the second example.}{.6}